smithjjoseph/EEG-robotic-hand/weekly_updates.md

 **Questions/Concerns:**

 - On documents should I use the full original name of the project: 'Robotic Hand Control using EEGs/EMGs' or am I free to instead use an adjusted name: 'Robotic Hand Control using EEG'?
 - Am I required to fill in an ethics form for this project?
 I do have a human subject (myself)
+- On the PPR I was given feedback that I was notably missing a timetable/Gantt chart however in the brief for the assessment it explicitly said not to include a detailed project plan such as a Gantt Chart as it is a requirement for the initial report.
+  - Did this discrepancy have an effect on my marks for this?